gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 ecological insights from existing data [@Poisot2019DatSyn] including for unsampled or lesser-known locations, as well as larger spatial scales.
-Here, we examine whether the LCBD method can be used to assess ecological uniqueness on extended and continuous scales based on predictions of species distributions, and evaluate whether this brings novel ecological insights regarding the identification of exceptional biodiversity areas.
+Here, we examine whether the LCBD method can be used to assess ecological uniqueness on broad and continuous scales based on predictions of species distributions, and evaluate whether this brings novel ecological insights regarding the identification of exceptional biodiversity areas.

-Ecological communities are at their simplest an assemblage of species.
-Viewing them as such opens the perspective of predicting community composition from predictions of individual species, the aim of species distribution models (SDMs) [@Guisan2005PreSpe].
+Species distribution models (SDMs) [@Guisan2005PreSpe] can bring a new perspective to LCBD studies by allowing to fill-in gaps and perform analyses on much broader scales.
+In a community matrix $Y$, such as required for LCBD calculation, ecological communities are abstracted as assemblages of species present at different sites.
+Viewing communities as such opens the perspective of predicting community composition from predictions of individual species, which is precisely the aim of SDMs.
 Community-level modelling from SDMs is not an especially novel idea [@Ferrier2002ExtSta; @Ferrier2006SpaMod], but it is increasingly relevant with the advent of large-scale, massive, and open data sources on species occurrences, often contributed by citizens, such as eBird and GBIF.
-At their core, SDMs aim to predict the distribution of a species based on information about where the species was previously reported, matched with environmental data at those locations, and then make predictions at other (unsampled) locations based on their respective environmental conditions .
+At their core, SDMs aim to predict the distribution of a species based on information about where the species was previously reported, matched with environmental data at those locations, and then make predictions at other (unsampled) locations based on their respective environmental conditions.
 Going from single-species SDMs to a whole community is not a trivial task -- many alternatives have been suggested, such as stacked species distribution models (S-SDMs) [@Ferrier2006SpaMod], spatially explicit species assemblage modelling